Submissions have now closed for the eleventh issue of BAIT, this time on the theme of Currents! We’ll get back to you soon if you submitted :))

-Send in submissions to email@example.com and drop us a message in case you have any questions.
+When submissions open, send them to email@example.com and drop us a message in case you have any questions.
 Anyone can submit, whether from Cambridge or not, no matter whether you’re a student.
 First-time contributors are especially welcome! 💖

 We’ve put together some submission guidelines to make the process as transparent as possible: they’re pretty exhaustive, so don’t be put off by them!
 Submitting is fun and easy, and this is all to make it accessible as well! 🤗